Narendran040/Nasscom-VSD-Soc-design/README.md

 3. **Run the Docker Container**

-   Once the alias is set, you can start the OpenLANE flow Docker container by simply running
+   Once the alias is set, you can start the OpenLANE flow Docker container by  running
    ```
    docker
    ```